Regional Conservation Partnership Program

 Length and Time Phasing of Assistance

-Eligible partners enter into multi-year partnership agreements, not to exceed five years, with NRCS to promote conservation and address resource concerns on eligible agricultural lands.
+Eligible partners enter into multi-year partnership agreements of five years with NRCS to promote conservation and address resource concerns on eligible agricultural lands.
 RCPP is intended to leverage investment in natural resources conservation along with services and non-Federal resources of other eligible partners.
 Identified in partnership agreement.

 Who do I contact about this opportunity?